 The real magic, however, is in the adjustment lever.
 This feature lets you make micro-adjustments to the blade length, effectively giving you multiple "in-between" sizes for each guard.
 This allows you to erase lines and blend different sections with incredible ease, all without stopping to change your setup.
 Many barbers find their rhythm with the fluid, continuous motion that adjustable clippers offer, often grabbing them from their favorite barber combo set for all-around versatility.

-Essential Motions: Scooping and Rocking
+Mastering Essential Scooping and Rocking Motions

 No matter which clipper you use, two fundamental motions will make or break your fades: scooping and rocking.
 To avoid leaving hard demarcation lines, use a scooping “C” motion as you move the clipper upward.
 This simple flick of the wrist pulls the blade away from the scalp at the end of each stroke, naturally softening the transition between lengths and preventing you from cutting a new, harsh line.